espressif/esp-idf/docs/en/api-reference/storage/partition.rst

 Overview
 --------

-The ``esp_partition`` component has higher-level API functions which work with partitions defined in the :doc:`partition table </api-guides/partition-tables>`.
-These APIs are based on lower level API provided by :doc:`SPI Flash driver </api-reference/peripherals/spi_flash/index>`.
+The ``esp_partition`` component has higher-level API functions which work with partitions defined in the :doc:`/api-guides/partition-tables`.
+These APIs are based on lower level API provided by :doc:`/api-reference/peripherals/spi_flash/index`.

 .. _flash-partition-apis:

 Partition Table API
 -------------------

 ESP-IDF projects use a partition table to maintain information about various regions of SPI flash memory (bootloader, various application binaries, data, filesystems).
-More information can be found in :doc:`Partition Tables </api-guides/partition-tables>`.
+More information can be found in :doc:`/api-guides/partition-tables`.

 This component provides API functions to enumerate partitions found in the partition table and perform operations on them.
 These functions are declared in ``esp_partition.h``: